lnbits/nostr-zap-lamp/README.md

 + Show a signal when a zap is sent to one or all nostr npubs
 + Background brightness control
 + Easily configure to use your own nostr relay
-+ Easy configuration to work with any npub
++ Simple configuration to work with any npub

 ## Parts
 + [LED "Neon" lamp](https://www.amazon.co.uk/YIVIYAR-Lightning-Battery-Bedroom-Christmas/dp/B08K4SCVKQ)